10 Most Convincing Reasons to Quit your Day Job

 Handshake

-‘Handshake man – women’ by Flazingo Photos
+‘Handshake man – women’ by Flazingo Photos@flickr

 Whatever you do, it’s great to feel that all your hard work is noticed and appreciated.
 If you don’t feel like your contributions are being acknowledged – or, even worse, if you feel ignored altogether – then find a company that will really appreciate you!
-Instead of feeling like a spare tyre, you’ll come to realise that you are actually a valuable member of the workplace.
+Instead of feeling like a spare tire, you’ll come to realise that you are actually a valuable member of the workplace.

 08 – Life’s too short